bloominstituteoftechnology/ML-day_1/README.md

 To make myself employable in ML I need to constantly learn the latesting tech and languages of the industry.

-I constantly think about how a whole workforce of robots could replace society therefore bringing forward of the necessity of a "universal basic income".
-I
+I constantly think about how a whole workforce of robots could replace society therefore bringing forward the necessity of a "universal basic income".